Table of contents

 7. Delete or hide abandoned carts

 Shopify stores have abandoned carts.
 This is a fact, and it’s normal.
-Deleting or hide abandoned cards could increase the SEO of your Shopify store.
+Deleting or hiding abandoned cards could increase the SEO of your Shopify store.

 Abandoned carts often represent lost revenue, so it’s important to recover them.
 But how can you do that on Shopify?
 It’s easier than you think.